MurariPrasad/BLE-Attendance-System/README.md

 ###### Note
 This is only the Scanner.
-For the advertisements from the student side, a testing BLE advertiser was used.
+For the advertisements from the student side, a testing BLE advertiser from Play Store was used.
-A proper application fro Android can be built for the same.
+A proper application from Android can be built for the same.